AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/pro-architecture.md

 | Weeks 8 through 12 | One bi-weekly backup    |
 | Month 3 through 5  | One backup per month    |

+This policy may vary depending on your

+### Recovery Time Objective

+RTO depends on the size of the storage.
+Large EBS volumes take more time to restore.
+Restoration times may vary depending on the size of your database:

+- large database (200+ GB) can take 5 hours
+- medium database (150 GB) can take 2 1/2 hours
+- small database (60 GB) can take 1 hour

 >[!TIP]
 >
 >On Pro Staging and Production environments, you must [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to restore an environment from an automatic backup.
-You can create a backup of the database and code for your Production and Staging environments using `magento-cloud` CLI commands.
-See [Dump your database](../storage/database-dump.md) and [`bin/magento setup:backup`](https://experienceleague.adobe.com/docs/commerce-operations/reference/commerce-on-premises.html#setup%3Abackup).
-For integration environments, Adobe recommends that you create a snapshot as a first step after accessing your Adobe Commerce on cloud infrastructure project and before applying any major changes.
-See [Snapshots and backup management](../storage/snapshots.md).

 ## Pro cluster scaling